Dimensions of Law Student Wellbeing

 1. The Master Calendar is the hub for events happening at the law school.
 Every week there are myriad events hosted by student organizations, the administration, and faculty.
 Many of these events are scheduled for the lunch period (12:30 – 2:00 PM) so that students can take a break from their studies to socialize and engage with their fellows.

 2. The Law School offers more than 60 Student Organizations, which are student led and free for any Miami Law student to join.
-These include our diversity/affinity groups: the Asian Pacific American Law Student Association, Black Law Students Association, First Generation Law Association, Hispanic Law Students Association, Miami Law Women, OUTLaw, and South/West Asian & North African Law Students Association.
+These include our diversity/affinity groups: the Asian Pacific American Law Student Association, Black Law Students Association, Caribbean Law Students Society, First Generation Law Association, Hispanic Law Students Association, Indigenous Law Students Society, Miami Law Women, OUTLaw, Veteran Law Students Society, and South/West Asian & North African Law Students Association.
 Every year at the outset of the Fall semester, the Law School hosts a Student Organization Fair for our many organizations to introduce themselves to the students.

 3. The University of Miami LGBTQ Center provides a holistic approach to educating and creating awareness around issues of gender, sexuality, and identity using restorative practices that transform the lives of students and the greater Miami community.
 Whether students are looking for a place to get involved, feel connected, or just hang out, they should visit the center.
 Everyone is welcome!